-The National Grid last week announced that Britain had gone its first full working day without coal powered electricity since 1882.
-In this blog we take a look at renewable energy sources, and how MKB Law can help.
+The National Grid announced that Britain had gone its first full working day without coal powered electricity since 1882.
+In this blog we take a look at the future of renewable energy, and MKB Law’s role in this sector.

-Friday 21st April, the day that electricity was generated without using carbon-emitting fossil fuels.
-This ‘coal-free’ day was achieved though a variety of methods; gas made up around 50%, nuclear power around 25% and the remaining from wind, solar and biomass.
+Friday 21st April 2017, the day that electricity was generated without using carbon-emitting fossil fuels.
+This ‘coal-free’ day was achieved though a variety of methods: gas made up around 50%, nuclear power around 25% and the remaining from wind, solar and biomass sources.

 Although noted as a watershed moment, representatives from the Climate & Energy team at WWF commented that: “Getting rid of coal from our energy mix is exciting and hugely important – but it’s not enough to achieve our international commitments to tackle climate change.”

-The Government does plans to phase out the last coal plants by 2025 in order to reduce carbon emissions and meet environmental targets, but what other energy sources can be used instead?
+The Government has plans to phase out the last coal plants by 2025 in order to reduce carbon emissions and meet environmental targets, but what other energy sources can be used instead?

-Elgin Energy specialises in Solar PV technology – and currently generates 250 MW of solar energy across 24 projects within the UK and Ireland.
+Elgin Energy specialises in Solar PV technology and currently generate 250 MW of solar energy across 24 projects within the UK and Ireland.
 This translates into around 75,000 household being powered by renewable energy.

 Solar PV refers to the process of Photovoltaics, the conversion of sunlight into electricity using semi-conduction materials, in this case, solar cells.
 Solar PV is now becoming an increasingly popular energy source not only in the UK, but globally.

-Elgin specialise in solar farm projects, using mass rural areas to create largescale solar farms, which can be constructed within 3 to 4 months.
-The farms also strive to reduce inconvenience; landowners can still achieve a long term income from the land, and livestock can continue to graze between the solar panels.
+Elgin specialise in solar farm projects, using mass rural areas to create large-scale solar farms, which can be constructed within 3 to 4 months.
+The farms also strive to reduce inconvenience, for instance: landowners can still achieve a long term income from the land, and livestock can continue to graze between the solar panels.

-A number of new farms for Northern Ireland are currently in the planning stages, including Kells in Co.Antrim.
-More information on this project can be found here.
+A number of new farms for Northern Ireland are currently in the planning stages, including Kells (Ballymena) and Steeple Road (Antrim).
+More information on these project can be found here.

-MKB Law are delighted to work with Elgin Energy in developing and expanding their Solar PV projects throughout Northern Ireland.
+MKB Law are pleased to be working with Elgin Energy in developing and expanding their Solar PV projects throughout Northern Ireland.